-On October 26, 2012, in connection with the purchase of the assets related to the management of the FBR Funds, we funded part of the purchase price by entering into an amendment to our existing loan agreement, bringing the total loan balance to \$18.4 million.
-The loan agreement requires fifty-nine (59) monthly payments in the amount of \$153,333 plus interest at the U.S. Bank National Association's prime rate, as set from time to time (currently 3.25%, in effect since December 17, 2008) plus 0.75% (effective interest rate of 4.00%) and is secured by our assets.
+Our Bank Loan.
+We have an outstanding bank loan with U.S. Bank National Association.
+Immediately prior to October 26, 2012, the loan had an outstanding principal balance of \$1.9 million.
+On October 26, 2012, in connection with the purchase of the assets related to the management of the FBR Funds, we funded part of the purchase price by entering into an amended and restated loan agreement, bringing the total loan balance to \$18.4 million.
+On November 1, 2013, in connection with the second and final payment for the purchase of the assets related to the management of the FBR Funds, we funded part of the FBR Funds, we amended our loan agreement to bring the total loan balance to \$30.0 million.
+The amended loan agreement requires 47 monthly payments in the amount of \$312,500 plus interest at the U.S. Bank National Association's prime rate, as set from time to time (currently 3.25%, in effect since December 17, 2008) plus 0.75% (effective interest rate of 4.00%) and is secured by our assets.
 The final installment of the then-outstanding principal and interest is due October 26, 2017.

-The loan agreement includes certain reporting requirements and loan covenants requiring the maintenance of certain financial ratios.
-We are in compliance with our loan covenants as of September 30, 2013.
-As of September 30, 2013, we had \$16.9 million currently outstanding under our bank loan.
+The amended loan agreement includes certain reporting requirements and loan covenants requiring the maintenance of certain financial ratios.
+We are in compliance with our loan covenants as of September 30, 2014.
+As of September 30, 2014, we had \$26.7 million currently outstanding under our bank loan.